Nick Saul

-Nick Saul (born August 9, 1966) is a Canadian food and social justice activist, author, and the President and CEO of Community Food Centres Canada.
-Nick is also the Chancellor of Victoria University in the University of Toronto.
+Nick Saul (born August 9, 1966) is a Canadian food and social justice activist, author, and the president and CEO of Right To Food.
+He served as the 16th chancellor of Victoria University in the University of Toronto from 2020 to 2026.

 Early life

 Saul was born in Tanzania where his parents taught and studied at the University of East Africa in Dar es Salaam, and were active in the liberation struggles of the Southern African states.
 The family moved back to Canada in 1972.
-Saul completed his undergraduate studies in history at University of Toronto and his master's studies in sociology at Warwick University in the UK, where he was a Commonwealth Scholar.
+Saul completed his undergraduate studies in history at Victoria College in the University of Toronto and his master's studies in sociology at Warwick University in the UK, where he was a Commonwealth Scholar.

 Career

 After graduating in 1993, Saul became a community organizer, working with public housing tenants in Alexandra Park (the first conversion of a public housing community into a co-operative in Canada) and homeless men on the east side of Toronto.

-In 1998, Saul became Executive Director of The Stop Community Food Centre.
-During his tenure at the organization, he and staff transformed it from a small, under-resourced food bank to a thriving, internationally respected Community Food Centre offering programs in the areas of food access, food skills, and education and engagement.
+In 1998, Saul became the Executive Director of The Stop Community Food Centre.
+He and his staff transformed the under-resourced food bank into an internationally-recognized organization, with programs promoting food skills, access, education, and engagement.

 In September 2012, Saul left The Stop with a group of colleagues to launch Community Food Centres Canada (CFCC).
+In 2025, CFCC rebranded to Right To Food.

-CFCC is a national organization that provides resources to partner organizations across Canada to establish Community Food Centres.
-Community Food Centres provide access to healthy food, food skills, community gardening, and policy advocacy for greater equity and justice.
+Right To Food is a national organization that provides resources to partner organizations across Canada to establish Community Food Centres.
+Community Food Centres provide healthy food access (e.g., community meals, community gardening), food skills programs, and education and engagement programs (e.g., one-on-one support and referrals, participation in national policy campaigns).

-As of June 2020, there are thirteen Community Food Centres across Canada in Toronto, Perth, Stratford, Winnipeg, Dartmouth, Calgary, Hamilton., Eel Ground First Nation, Montreal, Kamloops, Nelson, Iqaluit, and Birch Lake.
-CFCC also works with organizations within the broader food movement to advocate for a fair food system.
+As of July 2026, there are eighteen Community Food Centres across Canada in Toronto, Perth, Stratford, Winnipeg, Dartmouth, Calgary, Hamilton, Eel Ground First Nation, Montreal, Kamloops, Nelson, Iqaluit, and Birch Lake.

+Right To Food also strengthens the broader community food sector, and works with organizations within the broader food movement to advocate for a fair food system.